 What to give away

 Clothes: If it looks like you are going to have more than three boxes of clothing, it may be time to go through your closet and get rid of some clothes.
 Chances are, there are clothes in your closet with the tags still on or they are collecting some dust because you haven’t worn them in forever.
 Whatever the case, if you see clothing on hangers that you are never going to wear again, give them to charity.
 Local donation centers are always looking for clothes.

 Books: These things can be a hassle to move because they are so heavy when they are all packed into a box.
 Consider going through the books you own and see what you are going to read again and what you are not.
 You can also donate these to a donation center or charity.

 Glassware/Dishes: Over time, you may have found cute plates, bowls, cups, or glasses at a houseware or department store to add to your collection of dishes.
-If you bought these items because you thought they were pretty and had never used them before, give it away.
+If you bought these items because you thought they were pretty and had never used them before, give it away or toss it.
 Doing that makes boxes light and easy to move.

 We understand it can be difficult to give things away, but you can help out your community by giving them things that you don’t use anymore!

 Hardware: Any spare screws, nuts, and bolts that you find around your house keep them!
 You never know how they can help you in the future.
 Use a Ziploc bag for the miscellaneous ones and store it in your toolbox for safekeeping.

 Cleaning Supplies: Don’t toss away your all-purpose cleaners, Windex, or other cleaning products because they are halfway done.
 It could be easy to buy new ones, but the prices add up.
 Save yourself the money and purchase only what is empty.